-Most recently he worked on the big book of Who Killed Amanda Palmer with Amanda Palmer (go figure) and the wonderfully talented Neil Gaiman.
+Before that he photographed the gigantic 16x20 Bed Song Book based on an Amanda Palmer with text by the wonderfully talented Neil Gaiman.
 Some of his other interesting projects are In The Hive and American Rocker.

-Kyle is currently hard at work photographing roller derby players.
+Kyle is currently hard at work photographing payphones.

 He's friendly and you